aawihardja-usfca/assignment8-packer-and-terraform/README.md

 Type yes when prompted.

-You will need to remove the AMIs and the Snapshots from AWS Console manually.
+You will need to deregister the AMIs and delete the Snapshots from the AWS web console manually.

 ## Troubleshooting
 - #### Missing SSH Key Error:<br>